-- An Employee who is eligible to be covered under the Dental Plan may choose to opt-out if he/she they provides proof to the Union of spousal or other coverage under another dental plan.
-The "CUPE 3906 Dental Plan Opt-Out Form" shall be submitted to the Union by the appropriate date. - 22.11 Any opt-out or family enrolment will, once approved, remain in effect throughout the academic year. - An "Opt-Out Form" or "Family Enrolment Form" must be provided together with all necessary documentation of alternative coverage to the Union within 15 days of the first date of employment. - 22.13 All opt-out and family enrolments must be completed for each academic year, and normally will be submitted to the Union by September 15th each year. - 22.14 The Employer contribution to the premium is fixed at a cost per employee of \$321 per benefit year.
+- 22.10 An Employee who is eligible to be covered under the Dental Plan may choose to opt-out if they provide proof to the Union of spousal or other coverage under another dental plan.
+The "CUPE 3906 Dental Plan Opt-Out Form" shall be submitted to the Union by the appropriate date. - 22.11 Any opt-out or family enrolment will, once approved, remain in effect throughout the academic year. - 22.12 An "Opt-Out Form" or "Family Enrolment Form" must be provided together with all necessary documentation of alternative coverage to the Union within 15 days of the first date of employment. - 22.13 All opt-out and family enrolments must be completed for each academic year, and normally will be submitted to the Union by September 15th each year. - 22.14 The Employer contribution to the premium is fixed at a cost per employee of \$321 per benefit year.
 The premium will be remitted along with 22.04(iii).
-No adjustments will be made to the contributions made by the Employer as a result of an employee's ineligibility for coverage,
+No adjustments will be made to the contributions made by the Employer as a result of an employee's ineligibility for coverage, cessation of employment, or election to opt-out of the Dental Plan. - 22.15 The Employer shall contribute \$30,000 per year towards the premiums for employees electing family coverage.